VinAIResearch/PhoGPT/README.md

 PhoGPT is a [Transformer](https://arxiv.org/abs/1706.03762) decoder-based model,  which incorporates (Triton) [flash attention](https://github.com/Dao-AILab/flash-attention) and [ALiBi](https://arxiv.org/abs/2108.12409) for context length extrapolation.
 Utilizing the [Mosaicml llm-foundry library](https://github.com/mosaicml/llm-foundry), we pre-train PhoGPT from scratch on a 41GB pre-training corpus of Vietnamese texts.
 This pre-training corpus consists of 1GB of Wikipedia texts and a 40GB deduplicated variant of the ["binhvq" news dataset](https://github.com/binhvq/news-corpus)  (version 21/05/2021).

-We fine-tune the instruction-following variant of PhoGPT using a dataset consisting of 150K Vietnamese prompt and response pairs.
+We fine-tune the pre-trained PhoGPT for instruction following, using a dataset consisting of 150K Vietnamese prompt and response pairs.
 This dataset is constructed by concatenating the following sources: (i) 67K pairs from the Vietnamese subset of [Bactrian-X](https://huggingface.co/datasets/MBZUAI/Bactrian-X); (ii) 40K [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered/resolve/main/ShareGPT_V3_unfiltered_cleaned_split_no_imsorry.json) pairs without code and math, translated from English to Vietnamese by using [VinAI Translate](https://github.com/VinAIResearch/VinAI_Translate); (iii) 40K prompts covering hate, offense, toxicity, and safety awareness, largely including Vietnamese-translated ones; and (iv) 1000 pairs for context-based question answering, 500 for poem writing, 500 for essay writing, 500 for spelling correction, and 500 for single-document summarization.

 ## Evaluation <a name="evaluation"></a>